BattlesnakeOfficial/rules/README.md

 From the root folder of the project, run:

 ```
-go build -o battlesnake cli/main.go
+go install github.com/BattlesnakeOfficial/rules/cli/battlesnake
 ```

 This will create the `battlesnake` command, that you can use.
-It currently has one verb: `play`.
+It currently has one command: `play`.

 ```
 Use the CLI to configure and play a game of Battlesnake against